Raku/intellij-ide-plugin/perl6-idea-plugin/docs/build.md

 #### How to run Raku Plugin from IDEA Run Configuration for testing

 * Open Run Configurations.
 Create a new Run Configuration (you may copy `IDEA with Python plugin` and do appropriate changes if wanted):
-  - Name: `IDEA with Raku plugin`(does not matter for build, you also likely want to specify edition).
+  - Name: `IDEA with Raku plugin`(does not matter for build, you also likely want to specify the edition).
   - Main class: com.intellij.idea.Main (type `Main` in Search by Name and select needed)
   - VM options: `-ea -Xmx192m -Didea.is.internal=true`
-  - Working directory: `intellij-community/bin`
+  - The working directory: `intellij-community/bin`
-  - Classpath of module: `edument.perl6.comma.complete` or `edument.perl6.comma.community` depending on edition you want to run
+  - Classpath of module: `edument.perl6.comma.complete` or `edument.perl6.comma.community` depending on the edition you want to run
   - JRE: `IDEA jdk`

 * Run the configuration.